-Most people don’t even know that cabin air filters exist but most vehicles made after 2000 contain a cabin air filter.
-Like any other filter on your vehicle, the cabin air filter has a job to do and when it does that job, it gets dirty.
-Manufacturers generally recommend replacing the filter every 20,000 to 30,000 kilometres depending on routine driving conditions, or roughly once a year.
+Did you know that the air inside your vehicle can be six times more polluted than the air outside?
+Most people don’t even know that cabin air filters exist.
+About every vehicles made after 2000 contain this filter.
+Manufacturers generally recommend replacing the filter every 20,000 to 30,000 kilometres depending on routine driving conditions.
+Simplified, it can be change roughly once a year.
 Knowing when to clean or replace your filter will help maintain air quality inside your cabin.
-Not only does your air filter need to be changed at regular intervals, but it’s a simple job that you can do yourself in mere minutes.
+Fortunately, changing your cabin air filter is an easy job.
+It took us no more than 10 minutes to do so.
+After this read, you will be able to include that quick maintenance task at regular intervals.

 - Difficulty: Easy